BolunDai0216/FrankaArmROS/README.md

 GRUB_TIMEOUT=10
 ```

-then save the file, and apply your new settings using
+save the file, and apply the new settings using

 ```console
 sudo update-grub
 ```

-Finally, when starting the machine go to `UEFI firmware settings > Boot Configuration > Enable Secure Boot` and disable secure boot.
-Now, you should be able to choose the realtime kernel within the `Advanced options for Ubuntu` in the GRUB menu.
+Finally, reboot the machine, go to `UEFI firmware settings > Boot Configuration > Enable Secure Boot` and disable secure boot.
+Now, you should be able to choose the realtime kernel after selecting `Advanced options for Ubuntu`.

 ## How to record and visualize data